daniellam-x/CNN-streetsigns/README.md

 # CNN-streetsigns
-Building CNNs to classify street signs using PyTorch
+Building CNNs to classify street signs using PyTorch.

+Download the data from: http://ufldl.stanford.edu/housenumbers/